KahKee/telegram-onedrive/README.md

 - `/drive logout $index` to logout specified OneDrive account.
 - `/links $message_link $range` to transfer sequential restricted content.
 - `/url $file_url` to upload the file through url.
+- `/url $file_url|rename` to upload file with different filename use '|' to seperate link and filename.
 - `/logs` to send log file.
 - `/logs clear` to clear logs.
 - `/dir` to show current OneDrive directory.